mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 *How many workers do we start and what entities does each worker process?*

-This problem is a perfect example of why I love maths and computer science - what was a complex distributed processing problem constrained by software limitations can be distilled down to a simple problem a non-technical individual can understand.
+This problem is a perfect example of why I love maths and computer science - what is a complex distributed processing problem constrained by software limitations can be distilled down to a simple problem a non-technical individual can understand.

 # Simple Example